-Wouldn’t it be satisfying if everything on your to-do list was checked off each day?
+Imagine how satisfying to check off everything on your to-do list each day?
 To-do lists are an invaluable tool to encourage focus and get things done.

 Best practices to manage a to-do list could help you end your day with a shorter list than you started with.